Monitor performance in web applications

 - Capture the state of your .Net application with Snapshot Debugger.

-Find and fix performance bottlenecks with an interactive full-screen performance investigation
+Find and fix performance bottlenecks with performance investigation experience

-You can use the new Application Insights interactive performance investigation to review slow performing operations in your Web app.
+You can use the performance investigation experience to review slow performing operations in your Web app.
 You can quickly select a specific slow operation and use Profiler to root cause the slow operations down to code.
 Using the new duration distribution shown for the selected operation you can quickly at a glance assess just how bad the experience is for your customers.
-In fact, for each slow operation you can see how many of your user interactions were impacted.
+You can see how many of your user interactions were impacted for each slow operation.
 In the following example, we've decided to take a closer look at the experience for GET Customers/Details operation.
-In the duration distribution we can see that there are three spikes.
-Leftmost spike is around 400ms and represents great responsive experience.
-Middle spike is around 1.2s and represents a mediocre experience.
-Finally at the 3.6s we have another small spike that represents the 99th percentile experience, which is likely to cause our customers to leave dissatisfied.
+In the duration distribution, we can see that there are three spikes.
+Leftmost spike is around 400 ms and represents great responsive experience.
+Middle spike is around 1.2 s and represents a mediocre experience.
+Finally at the 3.6 s we have another small spike that represents the 99th percentile experience, which is likely to cause our customers to leave dissatisfied.
 That experience is ten times slower than the great experience for the same operation.

 To get a better sense of the user experiences for this operation, we can select a larger time range.
-We can then also narrow down in time on a specific time window where the operation was particularly slow.
-In the following example we've switched from the default 24 hours time range to the 7 days time range and then zoomed into the 9:47 to 12:47 time window between Tue the 12th and Wed the 13th.
-Note that both the duration distribution and the number of sample and profiler traces have been updated on the right.
+We can then also narrow down in time on a specific time window where the operation was slow.
+In the following example, we've switched from the default 24 hours time range to the 7 days time range and then zoomed into the 9:47 to 12:47 time window between Tue the 12th and Wed the 13th.
+Both the duration distribution and the number of sample and profiler traces have been updated on the right.

-Sometimes the issue will not be in your code, but rather in a dependency you code calls.
+Sometimes the issue will not be in your code, but rather in a dependency your code calls.
 You can switch to the Dependencies tab in the performance triage view to investigate such slow dependencies.
-Note that by default the performance view is trending averages, but what you really want to look at is the 95th percentile (or the 99th, in case you are monitoring a very mature service).
+By default the performance view is trending averages, but what you really want to look at is the 95th percentile (or the 99th, in case you are monitoring a mature service).
 In the following example we have focused on the slow Azure BLOB dependency, where we call PUT fabrikamaccount.
-The good experiences cluster around 40ms, while the slow calls to the same dependency are three times slower, clustering around 120ms.
-It doesn't take many of these calls to add up to cause the respective operation to noticeably slow down.
+The good experiences cluster around 40 ms, while the slow calls to the same dependency are three times slower, clustering around 120 ms. It doesn't take many of these calls to add up to cause the respective operation to noticeably slow down.
 You can drill into the representative samples and profiler traces, just like you can with the Operations tab.

-Another really powerful feature that is new to the interactive full-screen performance investigation is the integration with insights.
-Application Insights can detect and surface as insights responsiveness regressions as well as help you identify common properties in the sample set you decided to focus on.
+The performance investigation experience shows relevant insights along side the sample set you decided to focus on.
 The best way to look at all of the available insights is to switch to a 30 days time range and then select Overall to see insights across all operations for the past month.

 Web tests - Have web requests sent to your application at regular intervals from around the world.